petroemil/Rx.Book/Draft.md

 The answer is: it's going to be the last element.
 It's like implicitly calling the `LastAsync()` operator on the stream.

-Let's see a couple of simple examples to give you an idea of what can you achieve with Rx and the `await` keyword.
+Let's see a couple of simple examples to give you ideas of what can you achieve with Rx and the `await` keyword.

 If you have been converting a `Task` into an Rx stream for the sake of adding timeout and retry logic to it, at the end it will still return you one event or an exception, so it's directly suitable to just `await` as is.